eresearchqut/VirReport/README.md

 - Retain reads of a given length (e.g. 21-22 or 24 nt long) from fastq file(s) provided in index.csv file (readprocessing)
 - De novo assembly using kmer 15 and coverage 3 (velvet) -
 - Collapse contigs into scaffolds (min length 20) (cap3)
-- Run megablast homology search against NCBI NT database (megablast_nt_velvet)
+- Run megablast homology search against NCBI NT database (blastn_nt_velvet)
-- Summarise megablast results and restrict to virus and viroid matches (BlastTools_megablast_velvet)
+- Summarise megablast results and restrict to virus and viroid matches (BlastTools_blastn_velvet)
 - Derive coverage statistics, consensus sequence and VCF matching to top blast hits (filter_n_cov)

 A number of additional optional steps can be run: